 We have two key innovations in our state-of-the-art image storage system Film:

 - Transcoding large (1,000+) groups of loosely related (temporally and spatially) images into large containers, and,

 - Sorting those images by a perceptual hash to present them in an optimal order for pixel-level deduplication by a video codec

 Soroco is interested in machine workloads.
 We don’t have to show most of our images back to people, except in limited use cases.
 Thus, we only cared about keeping their fidelity just good enough for computer vision and related workloads.
 Critically, we don’t need pixel-by-pixel perfect image retrieval.

 Write once randomly, read many (usually) sequentially

-Our workload, similar to LinkedIn, is write once, read many times.
+Our workload is write once, read many times.
 For our computer vision and machine learning applications, we can guarantee that the data sets are read off disk in sequential order.
 People-facing workloads may require random retrieval, but these were limited in our use case.
 We also feel that, in general, image retrieval is typically not in random order which is why caching layers often work so well.
 Popular images are easy to cache, and when an individual user browses their albums, we can guarantee an almost sequential retrieval pattern.